Note: This page is currently being updated and amended in line with the 2017 regulations which came into effect on June 18, 2017

 - plant is inspected to monitor any associated risks; and

-- measures are taken to prevent unauthorised alterations or interference with the plant
+- steps are taken to prevent unauthorised alterations or interference with the plant

-An employer must ensure that any record of inspections and maintenance carried out on certain types of plant (as referred to in items 1.2, 1.3, 1.5, 1.14 and 1.16 of Schedule 2; amusement devices, certain boilers, lifts, and certain pressure vessels) is retained for the period the employer has management or control of the plant.
+An employer/SEP must ensure that any record of inspections and maintenance carried out on certain types of plant (as referred to in items 1.3, 1.5, 1.14, 1.15 (Chairlifts) and 1.16 of Schedule 2; amusement devices, hazard level A, B or C boilers, lifts, tower cranes and hazard level A, B or C pressure vessels - with some exceptions) is retained for the period the employer/SEP has management or control of the plant.

-The employer must ensure that when plant is not in use, it does not create a risk.
+The employer/SEP must ensure, SFARP, that when plant is not in use, it does not create a risk.

 Subdivision 3 - Control of risk in relation to specific plant

-Regulations 3.5.33 - 3.5.43 deal with additional employer duties in relation to particular types of plant - check the regulations if any of these types of plant are in the workplace:
+This subdivision places additional duties on the employer/SEP in relation to particular types of plant, but in now way limits the duties, requirements, obligations or liability of an employer/SEP under regs 98 - 107.
+Check the regulations for details of requirements if any of these types of plant are in the workplace:

-3.5.34 & 3.5.35: Powered mobile plant - the employer must take measures to eliminate, or if not reasonably practicable, to reduce the risk of the plant overturning, of objects falling on the operator, of an operator being ejected from the plant, of the plant colliding with pedestrians or other objects, and that no person other than the operator rides on the mobile plant (unless there is an equal level of protection provided).
+109 - 110: Powered mobile plant - the employer/SEP must take measures to eliminate, or if not reasonably practicable, to reduce the risk of the plant overturning, of objects falling on the operator, of an operator being ejected from the plant, of the plant colliding with pedestrians or other objects, and that no person other than the operator rides on the mobile plant (unless there is an equal level of protection provided).
 The mobile plant must also have warning devices.

-3.5.37 & 3.5.38: Industrial lift trucks - must have lifting attachments appropriate to the loads being lifted or moved, used only in manner that is safe, and has warning devices.
+112 - 113: Industrial lift trucks - must have lifting attachments appropriate to the loads being lifted or moved, used only in manner that is safe, and have warning devices.

-3.5.39: Electrical plant and electrical hazards - the employer must ensure that:
+114: Electrical plant and electrical hazards - the employer/SEP must ensure that:

 - if damage to plant creates an electrical hazard, it is disconnected from the power supply and not used until damaged part is repaired or replaced;

-- electrical plant or plant exposed to electrical hazard is not used in conditions that are likely to give rise to electrical hazards; and
+- electrical plant or plant exposed to electrical hazards is not used in conditions that are likely to give rise to electrical hazards; and

 - appropriate permit to work systems are provided to avoid inadvertent energising of plant that has been isolated but not physically disconnected from the electrical supply.

-3.5.40: Plant used to lift or suspend loads, including people and materials - ensuring that such plant is specifically designed for the purpose, lifting attachments, how loads are lifted and suspended, and specific requirements with regard to the lifting of people, etc. This regulation does not apply to plant used in connection with stunt work, acrobatics or theatrical performances.
+115: Plant used to lift or suspend loads, including people and materials - ensuring that such plant is specifically designed for the purpose, lifting attachments, how loads are lifted and suspended, and specific requirements with regard to the lifting of people, work boxes, etc.

-3.5.41 & 3.5.42 Lifts - ensuring that. with regards to lift wells, measures are taken to eliminate/reduce the risks of a person falling down the lift well, being hit by falling objects, or by the movement of the lift car.
-The employer must also ensure the safety of people travelling in any lift requiring registration and affix a notice stating the working load of the lift.
+116 -117: Lifts - ensuring that, with regards to lift wells, measures are taken to eliminate/reduce the risks of a person falling down the lift well, being hit by falling objects, or by the movement of the lift car.
+The employer/SEP must also ensure the safety of people travelling in any lift requiring registration and affix a notice stating the working load of the lift.

 - the scaffold is secure and can support the work to be performed on it; and